-How the rankings work
+How the Rankings Work

+The stakes aren’t abstract.
+“Eating too much sugar can lead to fatty liver disease, heart disease, diabetes, high blood pressure,” says Halley Sapperstein, a registered dietitian at Henry Ford West Bloomfield.
 The American Heart Association recommends women cap added sugar at 25 grams per day.
 A single 20-ounce bottle of nearly every soda on this list blows past that ceiling before lunch.

-The 10 worst soft drinks at a glance
+The 10 Worst Soft Drinks at a Glance

 | Rank | Soda (20 oz) | Sugar | Caffeine | Flagged add-ins |